Ruth Hardy

 Ruth Hardy (born 1970) is an American political figure from East Middlebury, Vermont.
-A Democrat, she was elected to the Vermont Senate in 2018.
+A Democrat, she was first elected to the Vermont Senate in 2018.

 Early life

 Ruth Ellen Hardy was born in the Tompkins County area of New York circa 1970, a daughter of Robert B. Hardy Jr. and Miriam (Smith) Hardy.
 Robert Hardy (1930-2005) was a graduate of Cornell University and Cornell Law School, and he served for more than thirty years as an Administrative Law Judge for the New York State Department of Labor.
 Ruth Hardy was raised and educated in Tompkins County and is a 1988 graduate of Dryden High School in Dryden, New York.

-Hardy received a Bachelor of Arts degree in Government from Oberlin College in 1992 and in 1996 she received a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+Hardy received a Bachelor of Arts degree in government from Oberlin College in 1992 and in 1996 she received a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
 She was a fiscal analyst for the Wisconsin Legislative Fiscal Bureau and specialized in education issues.
 Hardy moved to East Middlebury, Vermont in 2002.